davidrequena/multifastats/README.md

 a) 'User-Interactive':
 The program will ask for a file or option in each step.
 To use in this mode, run the script with NO arguments.
-The program will ask you the name of the file you want to analyze (autocomplete allowed in LINUX).
-To use the program in this mode, just run the script with doble-click or call it from command-line as follows:
+The program will ask you the name of the file you want to analyze (autocomplete allowed).
+To use the program in this mode, just run the script multifastats.py as follows:

+>In Windows:  Just run the script with doble-click!
+    Or from the terminal:   ~$ multifastats.py
+>In Linux:\tOne of the following two ways:
->>~$ python multifastats.py
+    ~$ python multifastats.py   or  ~$ ./multifastats.py

 b) 'Command-Line':
-File name, length cut-off and single analysis options have to be given from the beggining.
-To use the program in this mode, run the script from command-line as
+Some options like file name, length cut-off, single analysis and pseudosequence output would be given from the beggining.
-follows:

->>~$ python multifastats.py -f (inputfile)

-* -f (or --file)	:	Allows to give an input file name.
-In the above line, replace (inputfile) with the name of your file (including the extension).
+-f (or --file):     Allows to give an input file name (including the
-				An example file name would be: myseq.fasta

-You will add some options after the (inputfile) name, like:
+            extension).
+As example: inputfile.fasta
+-l (or --Lmin):     Minimum sequence length to be analyzed -L (or --Lmax):     Maximum sequence length to be analyzed

-* -l (or --length)	:	Add a cutf-off for the sequences length to be analyzed: greater or equal to this value.
+            Add a cutf-off value for the length of the sequences to be analyzed: Lmin =< (Sequence Length) =< Lmax.
+            You can provide minimum, maximum or both cut-off values.
 Only positive numbers allowed!
-If you give 0, all sequences will be analyzed.
+-o (or --outsbg):   Produces an output with the subgroup of sequences
+            analyzed
-* -s (or --single)	:	Add the single sequence analysis.
-IMPORTANT: This option has to be the last given.
+-s (or --single):   Add the single sequence analysis (see INFO) -p (or --pseudo):   Produces the 'pseudo-sequence' output.
+The
+            sequences will be concatenated with the letter 'N' (for DNA/RNA) or 'X' (for Proteins) repeated the number of times indicated after -p

 As example, one command line with all options will be:

+>In Windows Terminal:
+~$ multifastats.py -f inputfile.fasta -l 21 -L 400 -p 100 -s
+>In Linux Terminal:
->>~$ python multifastats.py -f inputfile.fasta -l 500 -s
+~$ python multifastats.py -f inputfile.fasta -l 21 -L 400 -p 100 -s

 - - - - - - -
 INFO OPTIONS: